The International Monetary Fund estimates the total amount of laundered money to be 2-5% of the global GDP in one year.

 Significant Penalties

-The Amended AML Law provisions detailed and complete penalties and increased penalties on the basis of the previous Anti-Money Laundering Law.
+The Amended AML Law increases penalties.
 For instance, financial institutions that fail to conduct client due diligence in accordance with the AML regulations will be fined up to 2 million yuan in severe circumstances.

 Contact Us